|Riding Level||Beginner - Expert|

 Uneven Terrain: This soft board is fine going over or around sloppy bumps at slower speeds.

 Edge Hold: Pretty solid edge hold thanks to the Quick Rip Side Cut.
-You can see the little bumps from the dual side cut tech just past each binding.
+You can see the little bumps from the dual sidecut tech just past each binding.
 It grabs and holds well in the harder snow without feeling overly grippy in the softer snow I encountered on other days.
 For 2015 The Quick Rip Side Cut is gone making the edge hold less but the jib ability a little better.

 Jibbing: I’m not a great jibber or even a good jibber but I had no problem hitting small to medium bonks and boxes.
 I felt it was a pretty confidence inspiring ride that was the shining part of this board.